-Requests for access may not be refused except for objectively justified reasons, such as technical feasibility and network integrity, backed up by evidence where appropriate.
+Requests for access may not be refused except for objectively justified reasons, such as technical feasibility and network integrity, backed up by evidence where appropriate8.
 In BEREC's view, the MNO may not, during consideration of the request, seek information on the commercial nature of the services which the access seeker plans to offer, other than to verify that the wholesale roaming service in question will not be used for purposes other than the provision of regulated retail roaming services to roaming providers' customers while the latter are periodically travelling.
 Commercial considerations shall not be grounds to refuse wholesale roaming access.
-BEREC considers examples for commercial considerations to be the cases where visited network operators and access seekers compete in the provision of same services, committed volumes, number of roaming subscribers etc. Refusal on the basis of an unfounded suspicion of a particular behaviour or outcome is not justifiable.
+BEREC considers examples for commercial considerations to be the cases where visited network operators and access seekers compete in the provision of same services, and where the access seeker wishes to bring innovations to market, committed volumes, number and type of roaming subscribers etc. Refusal on the basis of an unfounded suspicion of a particular behaviour or outcome is not justifiable.
 Full reasoning for any refusal must be provided in writing to the access seeker within a reasonable timeframe.
 BEREC considers that a reasonable timeframe could be one month after the initial receipt of the request by the MNO (as in the case of providing a draft wholesale roaming agreement in accordance with Article 3 (5) Roaming Regulation).